ShanaScogin/BayesPostEst/README.md

 # jkbayes
-An R package implementing functions to assist in Bayesian analysis
+An R package implementing functions to assist in Bayesian analysis.

 # Introduction
-`jkbayes` is an R package which implements functions to assist in Bayesian analysis.
-The package is under development.
+`jkbayes` is an R package which implements functions to assist in Bayesian analysis written by Johannes Karreth.
+For more resources, please see [Johannes Karreth's website](http://www.jkarreth.net/index.html).
+The package is in the beginning stages and is under development.
 Please check back for more.

 # Installing The Package
 Currently the package can be downloaded with the devtools package in R from GitHub.
 To do this, install devtools by calling: